hobinjk/B2G/FLAMDROID_INSTALL.md

 # How To Run Flamdroid
 Clone two hobinjk/B2G repositories.
-One will be the runtime donor, the other will be the host.
+One will be the runtime donor/parasite, the other will be the host.

 ## Host build